 6. Maintains Healthy Gums

 Everyone wants a nice smile, but more importantly than having a nice smile is having a healthy smile.
 Your mouth is actually a great insight for your overall health.
 The vitamin is responsible for your teeth and gums.
 One of the first signs of a vitamin C deficiency is bleeding gums.
 Unhealthy gums can lead to a lot more serious problems, like your teeth falling out or diabetes.
-Periodontal disease can be caused by a vitamin C deficiency, which in its early stages is known as gingivitis.
+Periodontal disease can be caused by a deficiency, which in its early stages is known as gingivitis.
 As you can see vitamin C is crucial for a healthy and beautiful smile.

 7. Regulates Blood Pressure

 There’s reason to believe that vitamin C regulates blood pressure.
 In order to see positive effects in your blood pressure from vitamin C, you would need to take large doses of it- meaning taking supplements in addition to already having it in your diet.
 Since vitamin C acts as a diuretic, it causes your kidneys to remove more water and sodium from your body- relieving the pressure on blood vessel walls.
-The vitamin protects your body’s supply of nitric oxide.
+It protects your body’s supply of nitric oxide.
 Nitric oxide is a molecule known to relax the blood vessels- which helps lower blood pressure and decrease muscle cramping.
-It can also enhance vasodilation – meaning, it can decrease blood pressure.
+It can also enhance vasodilation -- meaning, it can decrease blood pressure.

 8. Cures Lead Toxicity